ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 \end{align*}
 $$

-After looking at these symbols, he might figure that the expression $$x^{\text{whatever}}$$ is matched with $$\text{whatever} \cdot x ^{\text{whatever} - 1}$$.
+After looking at these symbols, he might figure that the expression $$x^{\text{whatever}}$$ is mapped to $$\text{whatever} \cdot x ^{\text{whatever} - 1}$$.
 And, when asked to derive $$x^{100}$$ he, correctly, writes $$100 x^{99}$$.
 Does this mean that he really knows how to differentiate the expression $$x^n$$?
 Even if we accept that he really knows, does he really *understand*?
-Since the theory of continuity, limits and derivatives escapes him, he will most likely miss all the intuition behind derivation:
+Since the theory of continuity, limits and derivatives escapes him, he will most likely miss all the intuition behind derivation, such as:

 * The derivative as the rate of change.
 * The derivative as the slope of tangent.
 * The derivative $$n x^{n-1}$$ as the best *linear* approximation of $$x^n$$.
 * That since $$x^n$$ is differentiable at some point $$\alpha$$, then $$x^n$$ is also continuous at $$x = \alpha$$.

-We (the humans) don't learn how to differentiate by looking at thousand of derivative - antiderivative pairs.
+We (the humans) don't learn to differentiate by looking at thousand of derivative - antiderivative pairs.
 Instead, we learn from a bottop-up approach by studying the underlying theory.
 Therefore, is it fair to expect from an AI model to pick up the intuition behind differentiation solely by being presented with tons of matching rules?
 When a human couldn't possibly pick it up either?
-In any case, it would help if we could look at the insides of a neural network and see how the rules of differentiations are represented.
+In any case, it would help if we could look at the insides of a neural network and see how the mapping is represented.

 #### The utilitarian point of view